 - ready reference:

 - Materials available for quick consultation, in order to answer brief factual or informational questions.
-Examples include: The World Almanac and the Physician's Desk Reference (PDR) and the LSU Libraries' Ready Reference Sources web page.
+Examples include: The World Almanac and the Physician's Desk Reference (PDR).

 See also REFERENCE.

 - The library service devoted to educating users about library resources, guiding them in their research, and answering brief factual questions.
-In Middleton Library, the Reference Department is in Room 141 on the first floor.
+In Middleton Library, the Research and Instruction Department is in Room 141 on the first floor.